 Crowds queue for pastries every single morning with many of the best bakeries selling out before the day ends.
 This is a city where tardiness can lead to pastry disappointment.

 We partly blame and thank Noma for this situation.
-Not only has the three star Michelin eatery, recently anointed the best restaurant in the world, raised the culinary bar in Copenhagen, but its reach has also extended to local bakeries.
+Not only has the three star Michelin eatery, anointed the best restaurant in the world on multiple occasions, raised the culinary bar in Copenhagen, but its reach has also extended to local bakeries.

 Table of Contents